Bill Zebub: The Grimoire of Exalted Deeds

 The Grimoire of Exalted Deeds is a metal magazine published by Bill Zebub.
 Each issue consists of interviews with metal bands, CD and DVD reviews.
 The interviews are generally comedic with a sarcastic nature.
 The magazine contains non-pornographic nudity, and is available in print and on-line.

 It was originally published starting in 1991 as a photocopied fanzine, and as the magazine grew more popular within the heavy metal community, it was later published with a glossy cover.
-By 1997, the magazine had become so well received among metal audiences that it was chosen as the official magazine and program of the Milwaukee Metalfest.
+By 1997, the magazine was chosen as the official magazine and program of the Milwaukee Metalfest.
 It is now published approximately quarterly, in an all-glossy format.

-The magazine features often humorous interviews of various heavy metal musicians, which Bill Zebub frequently conducts in Elizabethan English, for comedic effect.
+The magazine features interviews of various heavy metal musicians, which Bill Zebub frequently conducts in Elizabethan English, for comedic effect.
 Occasionally, the magazine offers brief fiction pieces, and articles on various subjects relating to fantasy or mysticism.
 Criticism of organized religion, particularly Christianity, is another recurring topic.
-The magazine also includes a feature called "Grimoire Girls", female Metal fans who voluntarily submit photographs of themselves, some in varying states of undress.
-The style of humor in the magazine is brutally sarcastic, and is intentionally politically incorrect.
+The magazine also includes a feature called "Grimoire Girls", female Metal fans who submit photographs of themselves in varying states of undress.